Less Than Full Time Training

 2. Increasing back to fulltime will only be allowed at a rotation change and with notice unless exceptional circumstances apply.

-The form will ask for the reason as it does now and in the case of ill health ask for confirmation of engagement with health care /OH (duty of care)- this will allow us to monitor the situation.
+The form will ask for the reason as it does now and in the case of ill health ask for confirmation of engagement with health care /OH (duty of care) – this will allow us to monitor the situation.

-You can access the Application to Commence LTFT Training form hereWhen completed please send the form to ltft.nw@hee.nhs.uk under the subject heading "Eligibility Request", failure to do this may result in a delay in your eligibility being confirmed.
+You can access the Application to Commence LTFT Training form here.
+When completed please send the form to england.ltft.nw@nhs.net under the subject heading "Eligibility Request".
+Failure to do this may result in a delay in your eligibility being confirmed.

 Implementation

-Whenever possible LTFT trainees will be placed in a slot share occupying a full-time post, with each partner working 60% (to both facilitate effective handover and enable each partner to benefit from the formal teaching programme).
+Whenever possible LTFT PGDiTs will be placed in a slot share occupying a full-time post, with each partner working 60% (to both facilitate effective handover and enable each partner to benefit from the formal teaching programme).

 Changing posts